Mahith540/DocReaderAI/README.md

 Example Queries
+What are cutaneous receptors and what do they do?”
-How much total money does a player start with in Monopoly?
+How much money does each player start with in Monopoly?
+“Explain the function of nociceptors in the skin.”
-How many points is the longest train in Ticket to Ride?
+“What is the role of muscle spindles in proprioception?”
 📘 Author

 Built with ❤️ by Mahith Bandaru